bioinformaticsdotca/CloudComp_2017/module1_lab.md

 ## Run a Bioinformatics Tool in Docker

-We will first need a data file.
+You will first need a data file.
 To get the file from the ftp server, we will use the `wget` command.

 ```
 wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/data/NA12878/alignment/NA12878.chrom20.ILLUMINA.bwa.CEU.low_coverage.20121211.bam
 ```

-We will need the Docker container with the "bamstats" tool.
-We will use the Docker `pull` command to retrieve the container.
+You will need the Docker container with the "bamstats" tool.
+Please use the Docker `pull` command to retrieve the container.

 ```
 sudo docker pull quay.io/briandoconnor/dockstore-tool-bamstats